 Questions are a double-edged sword for customer service professionals.
 We have to ask questions to get to the root of the problem, completely log issues, and in general, to serve customers.

 Through call monitoring, I discovered that our customers were annoyed with our questioning.
-And it truly sounded to me like we were interrogating our customers with our line of questioning!
+And it honestly sounded to me like we were interrogating our customers with our line of questioning!

-So I began instructing my team to bridge to questioning and not simply jump into our litany of questions.
+So I began instructing my team to bridge to questioning and not just jump into our litany of questions.
 Here’s what I taught them.

 1. Bridge Into Questioning

 We can buffer the questions we must ask by simply bridging to questioning.
 That is, make a statement to explain your series of questions before you launch the questions.
 Here are some good bridge statements: